ampproject/amp.dev/content/docs/get_started/login_requiring.md

 <input type="text" class="data-input" name="text" placeholder="Your comment..." required>
 [/sourcecode]

-Now add a comment and click comment, you should see something similar to the snapshot below:
+When you add a comment and click the submit button, you should now see something similar to the following screenshot:, you should see something similar to the snapshot below:

 <amp-img src="/static/img/logout-button.png" alt="Comment added" height="352" width="300"></amp-img>

 ## Logout
-Similar to the login button, the logout button is conditioned by the `amp-access` attribute:
+Similar to the login button, how the presence of the logout button is conditional, depending on the state of the `amp-access` component:

 [sourcecode:html]
-<a amp-access="loggedIn" amp-access-hide role="button" tabindex="0" on="tap:amp-access.login-sign-out" class="button button-primary comment-button">Logout</a>
+<button amp-access="loggedIn" amp-access-hide tabindex="0" on="tap:amp-access.login-sign-out" class="button-primary comment-button">Logout</button>
 [/sourcecode]

-The URL to be used once you click on the logout, is specified in the amp-access JSON configuration, as part of the login object:
+The URL to be used once you click on the logout is specified in the amp-access JSON configuration, as part of the login object:

 [sourcecode:json]
 {